In This Article

-Al-Anon is a community of relatives and friends of alcoholics.
-The fellowship shares their experiences, strengths, and hopes to solve their problems relating to knowing someone with alcoholism.
+Al-Anon is a community of relatives and friends of alcoholics who may not know they have an addiction to alcohol or are already in the process of recovery.
+The fellowship shares their experiences, strengths, and hopes to solve their common problems relating to knowing someone with alcoholism.

 Members of Al-Anon believe that alcoholism is a family illness and that changed attitudes can help recovery.

 The purpose of the group is to help friends and families of alcoholics with the difficulties of caring for their loved ones.
 This includes:

 - Dealing with the challenges of having an alcoholic loved one

 - Supporting members so they don’t feel alone